 Brad Keselowski has no doubt earned his stripes as a skilled driver in NASCAR's highest level.
 His NASCAR Cup Series accolades speak for themselves: the driver for RFK Racing has 35 wins, 235 top-10 finishes, and a 2012 Cup title.
 But, while he has proved his worth behind the wheel of a stock car, Keselowski has certainly shown himself to be lacking in other athletic disciplines.
 Let's turn back the clock a little bit and see why he it's a good idea that he's decided to stick with auto racing.

 Back in 2010, the then 25-year-old Team Penske driver attended a Charlotte NBA game (back when they were the Bobcats) and participated in a basketball skills challenge for charity.
-Let's just say that, well, he didn't look fantastic.
+Let's just say that, well, the man can not hoop.

 Now, given that this was a skills challenge, let's quickly break down how Keselowski performed on the fundamentals front.